janastu/swtstore/README.md

 The swtstore application is written in Python and uses a relational database.

-Hence, the dependencies of this application is Python and any relational database supported by SQLAlchemy.
+Hence, the dependencies of this application are Python and any relational database supported by SQLAlchemy.

 Most common RDBMS supported by SQLAlchemy are MySQL, Postgresql.